fan-ziqi/rl_sar/README.md

 In the following context, use **\<ROBOT\>/\<CONFIG\>** to represent your robot environment:

 1. Under the path `rl_sar/src/robots`, create a model package named `<ROBOT>_description`, and create joint configuration files under the path `rl_sar/src/robots/<ROBOT>_description/config/`.
 Please refer to existing files for specific details.
 2. Place the trained RL policy files under the path `rl_sar/src/rl_sar/policy/<ROBOT>/<CONFIG>/`.
-Create a config.yaml file in this path and create a base.yaml file in its parent directory.
+Create a `config.yaml` file in this path and create a `base.yaml` file in its parent directory.
 Please refer to existing files for specific details.
+Note: The joint order of the physical robot must be followed in `base.yaml`, and the joint order of `config.yaml` can be customized according to the training order.
 3. Modify the `forward()` function in the code as needed to adapt to different policies.
 4. If you need to run simulation, refer to the launch files under the path `rl_sar/src/rl_sar/launch/` and modify accordingly.
 5. If you need to run on physical hardware, refer to the file `rl_sar/src/rl_sar/src/rl_real_go2.cpp` and modify accordingly.